DavidTParks/dev-portfolio-2.0/content/blogs/social-share-images-in-nuxt-content.md

 ---
 title: Social Share Images in Nuxt Content
 subtitle: Beautiful social sharing cards for your Nuxt Content blogs
-description: Learn how to create beautiful social share images at build time for your Nuxt Content blog
+description: Have you ever wondered how tech bloggers on social media make those beautiful social media cards for their blog posts?
+This post will teach you how, with Nuxt Content!
 category: Nuxt
 published: true
 ---